vizdotlife/vizdotlife.github.io/_pages/my-story.md

 image: '/images/banner-6.jpg'
 ---

-Well, to put it simply Viz.Life is a place where I can share with the world what I'm working on, which is mostly creating art, photography, and experimenting with new ideas.
+Well, to put it simply Viz Life Studio is a place where I can share with the world what I'm working on, which is mostly around motion design.

-My name is Troy and I'm a digital artist that greatly enjoys creating 3D art in Blender, generative art using AI, abstract art, fine art, and photography.

-Part of the enjoyment I have in creating art is the ability to not be restricted from trying new ideas and that is why you see many different art styles and colors in my work.
+My name is Troy and I started learning Blender back in May of 2023.
+For a little under a year I was learning many aspects of Blender across different areas to get a sense of things and then in April of 2024 I got into creating abstract animations.
+And soon after that I felt like I found my niche and haven't looked back since.

-I'm forever grateful for the support from family, friends, collectors, and followers along this journey.
+I'm forever grateful for the support from family, friends, and followers along this journey.

 Feel free to reach out to me on Twitter.